aamjohns/Powershell_Guide/Functions.md

 `$result = Convert-ToUpperCase -stringValue "this text was lower case"`

-Convert-ToUpperCase function takes our input string "this text was lower case" and returns the upper case version.
-This 'return' is stored in the variable $result.
-If we want to see what the function returned to $result, just type `$result` or run `Write-Host $result`
+`Convert-ToUpperCase` function takes our input string `"this text was lower case"` and returns the upper case version.
+This 'return' is stored in the variable `$result`.
+If we want to see what the function returned to `$result`, just type `$result` or run `Write-Host $result`

 As stated earlier, functions can be defined to take multiple parameters
 ```